cs124/pa7-chatbot/README.md

 # Writing code for starter mode
 The REPL class calls the process method in the Chatbot class each time the user enters a string.
 Your implementation of process should handle the input, update internal data structures accordingly, and output a nice response for the user.

+### Implementing core logic: `extract_titles`, `find_movies_by_title`, `extract_sentiment`, and `recommend`
 We've decomposed some of the core logic for you.
-You will need to implement the following four methods:
+You will need to implement the following four methods, per the specifications [in the rubric](#evaluation):

 `extract_titles(preprocessed_input)`: given an input text, output a list of plausible movie titles that are mentioned in text, i.e. substrings for the bot to look up in the movie database.
 For starter mode, this function should simply output all substrings that were found between quotation marks.

 `find_movies_by_title(title)`: return a list of indices corresponding to titles in the movie database matching the given title.
+As a baseline, you are expected to handle:
+- Titles with or without the year included
+    - If a year is not provided, a title may match multiple
+    - find_movies_by_title("Titanic") should return [1359, 2716], corresponding to the 1997 and 1953 versions
+    - find_movies_by_title("Titanic (1997)") should return simply [1359]
-The year may or may not be included in title, and the function should handle the way many movies in the database have English articles (a, an, the) moved to the end.
-For example, find_movies_by_title("The American President") should return [10], where 10 is the index of "American President, The (1995)".
-If a year is not provided, a title may match multiple: find_movies_by_title("Titanic") should return [1359, 2716], corresponding to the 1997 and 1953 versions, whereas find_movies_by_title("Titanic (1997)") should return simply [1359].
+- The way many movies in the database have English articles (a, an, the) moved to the end.
+    - For example, find_movies_by_title("The American President") should return [10], where 10 is the index of "American President, The (1995)".

 `extract_sentiment(preprocessed_input)`: extract the sentiment of text.
+For starter mode:
-For starter mode, return -1 if text has negative sentiment, 1 if positive sentiment, and 0 if no non-neutral sentiment detected.
+- return -1 if text has negative sentiment
+- 1 if positive sentiment
+- 0 if no non-neutral sentiment detected.
+- If you're not sure where to get started, check out [the provided lexicon](#your-sentiment-lexicon) and think about how you might use this with techniques learned on previous PAs!

-`recommend(user_ratings, ratings, k)`: Given the provided vector of the user's preferences and a matrix of ratings by other users, use collaborative filtering to compute and return a list of the k movie indices with the highest recommendation score that the user hasn't seen.
-For starter mode, you will implement and use item-item collaborative filtering, with cosine similarity and no rating normalization.
+`recommend(user_ratings, ratings, k)`: This function should:
+- Input the **provided vector of the user's preferences** and a **pre-processed matrix of ratings by other users** (See the following section for details on pre-processing)
+- Use collaborative filtering to **compute and return** a list of the **k movie indices** with the highest recommendation score that the user hasn't seen.
+- For starter mode, you will implement and use item-item collaborative filtering, with **cosine similarity** and **NO rating normalization**.

-`binarize(ratings, threshold)`: Binarizes the ratings matrix by replacing all entries above the threshold with 1 and all entries below the threshold with -1 (entries that are 0 should stay as 0).
-This function is called at the beginning of init and you will be working with a binarized ratings matrix for the rest of the assignment.
+`binarize(ratings, threshold)`: Binarizes the ratings matrix (for more details, see the [movie database section](#your-movie-database-movielens)).
+This function should:
+- Replace all entries **above the threshold** with **1**
+- Replace all entries **below the threshold** with **-1**
+- Leave entries that are 0 as 0
+- Be called at the **beginning of init**
+    - You will be working with a binarized ratings matrix for the rest of the assignment!

 These functions will be tested by the autograder, so make sure you implement them correctly!
 The starter code includes a sanity check script that runs some basic tests on these functions to help you debug them.
+Once you've debugged locally, we **highly reccomend** you submit to Gradescope to test these with the autograder.

-We recommend you explore these and other function stubs provided in the starter code and call them in process as appropriate.
+We advise that you explore these and other function stubs provided in the starter code and call them in process as appropriate.

+### Combining your functions in `process(line)`
-Once you have implemented the above functions, you can integrate them into `process(line)` to craft a response for a given input.
+Once you have implemented the above functions, you can integrate them into `process(line)`, which crafts a response for a given input.

 Unlike the autograder, your users won't be able to read the output of the helper functions above to tell if you extracted the right sentiment and movie title.
-To give them a chance to correct you, your bot is required to echo the sentiment and the movie title that it extracts from the user’s input.
-You can do this creatively; see the example above for one possibility.
-If you don’t echo this information, you cannot get maximum points for title extraction and sentiment extraction.
+To give them a chance to correct you, your bot is **required** to echo the sentiment and the movie title that it extracts from the user’s input.
+You can do this creatively; see the example above for one possibility. **If you don’t echo this information, you cannot get maximum points for title extraction and sentiment extraction.**

-There are many different ways to implement modules (2) and (3) for the chatbot.
-Read the [rubric](https://docs.google.com/spreadsheets/d/1xZav671Cfg5KDyl7sJWQFoAs_NTLpaffXgpjyYfV06c/edit?usp=sharing) carefully to see the functionality that will be evaluated, and implement that first!
+There are many different ways to implement modules (2) (extracting relevant information from the input) and (3) (crafting relevant information into a response) for the chatbot.
+Read the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit?usp=sharing) carefully to see the functionality that will be evaluated, and implement that first!
 The next two sections give you information on the data provided in the starter code.

 # Your movie database: MovieLens
 The data comes from [MovieLens](https://movielens.org/) and consists of a total of 9125 movies rated by 671 users The starter code provides a 9125 x 671 utility matrix that contains ratings for users and movies.
 The ratings range anywhere from 1.0 to 5.0 with increments of 0.5.
 For starter mode, you will implement binarize method and use it to binarize the ratings as follows: